Why Might Someone Need Arthritis Surgery?

 - arthroplasty – this refers to joint replacement

-Our specialists at Orthopaedic Clinics Gold Coast will work with you to create the best treatment plan for your particular situation.
+Our specialists at Orthopaedic Clinics Gold Coast will work with you to create the best treatment plan for your unique situation when it comes to your possible arthritis surgery on the Gold Coast.

 Arthritis at the base of your toes

-If you have arthritis at the base of your toes (ie your metatarsophalangeal joints) that can’t be controlled by non-surgical treatments, you may have surgery to remove the worn bone from the joints.
+If you have arthritis at the base of your toes (for instance your metatarsophalangeal joints) that can’t be controlled by non-surgical treatments, you may require surgery to remove the worn bone from the joints.
 This removes the source of the pain and should make walking more comfortable.
 The exact surgical procedure you need will depend on how severe the problem is.

 Arthritis in your ankle

 If you have arthritis in your ankle joint that causes you severe pain and isn’t controlled well enough by non-surgical treatment, your specialist may recommend surgery.
-There are three options:
+There are several options:

 - arthroscopic debridement to remove damaged tissue, loose bodies or bone spurs